ParasAhuja15/Deolitte_Cyber_intern/README.md

 - **Behavior:** Automated hourly polling of all factory machine statuses
 - **Pattern:** Exactly every hour at 48 seconds past the hour
 - **Duration:** Multiple days with session management

+Q 1/2: Is there a way for a hacker to access Daikibo's manufacturing status dashboard directly from the internet?
+No, the attacker has no direct access to the status dashboard.
+In the original scope of the project we have listed that the dashboard will be living in Daikibo's intranet.
+The only remote access to it would be through VPN tunnelling.
+Q 2/2: Looking at the web_requests.log, what is the user ID with the most suspicious activity? mdB7yD2dp1BFZPontHBQ1Z
+It starts off with a regular login -> browsing of the dashboard.
+But then it turns into a regular, once-per-hour (see the time stamps) automated check of the statuses in all 4 factories with no page resources being loaded and with an obviously non-human punctuality

 This systematic data extraction suggests someone is automatically harvesting sensitive production information from all factories, which could explain how private information about Daikibo's production problems was leaked to the news publication.